Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 That's cool.

-I'm doing a bit of a Google now.
+Oh, I'm doing a bit of Google now.

 I'm obsessed.

-Dave, we are not buying a Dugo on semi-trailer.
+Dave, we are not buying a do-go on

-I don't know if the semi is going to help us that much, mate.
+I don't know if the semi's going to help us that much, man.

-I watch videos of people doing up vans and turning them into places they'd sleep.
+I'm obsessed with, I watch videos of people doing up vans and turning them into places.

 Oh, yeah, yeah, yeah.